c33s/StaticPageContentBundle/README.md

 own bundle name.

 ```
 getContentBundleName()      The Name which contains all the content
 getContentFolderName()      The Subfolder of the view folder which holds the content
 getContainerLocation()      Full Twig Path expression to the Container Location
 getBaseTemplateLocation()   Full Twig Path expression to the Base Template
+isUsingTranslations()       Enable support for localized templates
 ```
 [Build Status]:            https://img.shields.io/travis/c33s/StaticPageContentBundle.svg